Holberton-Uy/hbnb-doc/part2/task_06_review.md

      - `GET /api/v1/places/<place_id>/reviews`: Retrieve all reviews for a specific place.
      - `PUT /api/v1/reviews/<review_id>`: Update a review’s information.
      - `DELETE /api/v1/reviews/<review_id>`: Delete a review.

-   Provide placeholders for the code, allowing students to implement the logic based on the principles already covered in the previous tasks.

    **Placeholders:**
    ```python